Husband arrested in family's murder had financial struggles

 In May, she boasted on Facebook that "I love this man!
 He's my ROCK" — eliciting a response from a friend that "he is amazing!
 So glad you two found each other."

-The Colorado Bureau of Investigation said the mother and two girls were killed Monday in the home, and their bodies were later discovered on the property of an oil and natural gas company that Watts had worked for.
+The Colorado Bureau of Investigation said the mother and two girls were killed Monday in the home, and Shanann Watts' body was later discovered on the property of an oil and natural gas company that Chris Watts had worked for.
+Two other bodies believed to be her children were found nearby on Thursday afternoon.

+The coroner's office on Friday positively identified the remains as those of Shanann Watts and her two daughters, the town of Frederick said on Twitter.
+The causes of death are pending further tests.

+A motion filed by Watts' public defender on Friday suggests that the remains of the two children were in an oil well filled with crude oil for four days.
+The motion seeks DNA testing.

 A law enforcement source told NBC affiliate KUSA that Chris Watts confessed to the murders, although state investigators would not confirm that.
 The deadline to file charges against Watts is Monday, and he is expected to appear in court on Tuesday.